The Amazing Spider-Man: Renew Your Vows: Volume one: Secret Wars

 Noticing that Mary Jane and Annie are missing, Spider-Man brutally takes down the Sinister Six which results in Vulture being incapacitated.
-Sandman appears and asks Peter Parker to come to S.H.I.E.L.D. with him as they are both subdued when Regent arrives.
+Sandman appears and asks Peter to come to S.H.I.E.L.D. with him, but are both subdued when Regent arrives.
 Meanwhile, Mary Jane and Annie are introduced to S.H.I.E.L.D. and its leader Hawkeye.
 At Regent's base, Spider-Man and Sandman have been taken prisoner.
-Back at S.H.I.E.L.D., Dr. Johnathon Ohn reverse-engineers Annie's inhibitor bracelet to create an arrowhead that would neutralize Regent's powers, though they will need a DNA sample from him in order for it to work.
+Back at S.H.I.E.L.D., Dr. Johnathon Ohnn reverse-engineers Annie's inhibitor bracelet to create an arrowhead that would neutralize Regent's powers, though they will need a DNA sample from him in order for it to work.
 After Regent reads Sandman's mind, he recruits Beetle, Boomerang, and Rhino to fill in the membership of the Sinister Six and sends them to attack the S.H.I.E.L.D. base.
-When Dr. Ohn uses his portals to help with the escape, Annie jumps into action.
-With one of Dr. Ohn's portals sewn into him, Sandman activates it so that Mary Jane, Annie, Hawkeye, Mockingbird, and Prowler can get into it.
+When Dr. Ohnn uses his portals to help with the escape, Annie jumps into action.
+With one of Dr. Ohnn's portals sewn into him, Sandman activates it so that Mary Jane, Annie, Hawkeye, Mockingbird, and Prowler can get into it.

-As S.H.I.E.L.D. faces the Regent, Mary Jane and Annie confront his scientists led by Dr. Shannon Stillwell.
+As S.H.I.E.L.D. faces the Regent, Mary Jane and Annie confront his scientists, who are led by Dr. Shannon Stillwell.
 Using the same type of armor as the Regent, Mary Jane helps Annie to disable the mechanism that held the captive heroes in order for Regent to draw in their powers.
 When this attracts the attention of Regent, Spider-Man escapes and takes the fight with Regent to the streets.
-Annie joined the fight and used the special arrowhead on Regent.
-Despite this, Regent is still a threat as he grabs Annie.
+Annie joins the fight and uses the special arrowhead on Regent.
+Despite this, Regent is still powerful enough to grab and threaten Annie.
 Spider-Man uses a bluff to get close to Regent so that he can defeat him.
-Using an improvised restraining unit made by Prowler, S.H.I.E.L.D took Regent into their custody as Spider-Man and his family resume their normal lives.
+Using an improvised restraining unit made by Prowler, S.H.I.E.L.D takes Regent into their custody as Spider-Man and his family resume their normal lives.